 Five things you should do as a job seeker

-I myself, with a past as an HR consultant, can tell you that it doesn't come across well when a candidate doesn't know what position he/she is applying for.
+I, with a history as an HR consultant, can tell you that it doesn't come across well when a candidate doesn't know what position he/she is applying for.

-In a distant past, when I was a job seeker myself, I had the habit of keeping each sent application in an Excel file.
+In the distant past, when I was looking for a job myself, I had the habit of keeping track of every sent application in an Excel file.

-Every time I got a call from a recruiter, I only had to open my Excel document and knew exactly what it was about.
+Every time I got a phone call from a recruiter I only had to open my Excel document and I knew exactly what it was about.

-So proceed in a structured way because the search for the right job is a full-time job, so it's best to deal with it that way.
+So be structured because the search for the right position is a full-time job, so it is best to handle it that way.

-Please let most of your friends, former colleagues and recruiters know that you are (again) available on the job market.
-Express yourself in plain language so your network knows exactly what you're looking for.
+Let most of your friends, former colleagues and recruiters know that you are available (again) on the job market.
+Express yourself in plain language so your network knows exactly what you are looking for.

-If you think that your Dutch, French or English can use some refreshing, you can go to the above mentioned institutions.
-It is no big secret that being multilingual opens many more doors.
+If you think that your Dutch, French or English could use some refreshment, you can turn to the above mentioned agencies.
+It's no big secret that being multilingual opens many more doors.

 Enrich your experience

 If you are looking for a job and you can afford it, you could opt for voluntary work or work that pays little.
-You can also choose to carry out several short interim assignments to gain (diverse) experience before you venture into a permanent job.
+You can also choose to carry out various short interim assignments in order to gain (diverse) experience before you commit yourself to a permanent job.

-Fill in your time as efficiently as possible, because that also shows motivation and drive.
+Use your time as efficiently as possible because that also shows motivation and drive.

-As well as it is important to be busy and stay motivated, it is also important to occasionally take the time to relax.
-After all, your quest has a higher chance of failure when you're under stress and/or have negative feelings.
+Just as it is important to be busy and stay motivated, it is also important to take the time to relax every now and then.
+After all, your quest has a higher chance of failing when you're under stress and/or have negative feelings.

-Don't forget to take care of yourself: eat balanced meals, get a breath of fresh air now and then, exercise, spend time with your friends, etc. The secret to life is keeping a good balance in such things.
+Don't forget to take care of yourself: eat balanced meals, get a breath of fresh air every now and then, do sports, spend time with your friends, etc. The secret to life is keeping a good balance in such things.

-Can you name one passion or hobby that you haven't really taken the time for?
+Can you name one passion or hobby that you haven't really taken the time to pursue?
 Do you still want to launch that one blog, get into an NGO, become a wedding photographer or organize events?

 You now have the opportunity to spend some of your time on this.

-Make sure you, next to that intensive job search, also introduce activities which give you energy and satisfaction.
-That way you stay healthy throughout the process.
+Make sure that next to that intensive job search, you also schedule activities that give you energy and satisfaction.
+That way you will stay healthy during the process.

 What things would you like to add to this list?
 What things are important to you to do during your job search?
-I'm curious to hear your reactions!
-Let me know via our Axis Facebook page or our Axis LinkedIn profile.
+I am curious to hear your reactions!
+Let me know through our Axis Facebook page or our Axis LinkedIn profile.

 Proactive & passionate MarCom Manager with a broad range of interests.